BrandonDiaz21/BrandonDiaz21/README.md

   - My personal 'passion' project is an empirical analysis of success in baseball in relation to payroll size and advanced analytics.

   - I am also researching human capital dynamics in Ukraine, with a focus on post-war reconstruction.
 At the intersection of the UN's Sustainable Development
-  Goals (SDGs) and a country's responsibility to adhere to these goals lie harsh and nuanced realities -- How does a country like Ukraine focus on immediate needs
+    Goals (SDGs) and a country's responsibility to adhere to these goals lie harsh and nuanced realities -- This project aims to address questions like;
-  re: recovery whilst doing so in a sustainable manner?
+    How does a country like Ukraine focus on immediate needs re: recovery whilst doing so in a sustainable manner?
 Is 'Building Back Greener' an appropriate goal under these conditions?

 - 🌱 I’m currently learning how to use R and Python in a more applied setting.